zdravkov/kendo-docs/web/grid/appearance.md

 When creating the Grid from an HTML `table`, column widths can be set via the `col` elements.

+> [Scrolling makes the Grid render separate tables for the header and data area](#scrolling) and naturally, these tables should have synchronized column widths.
+This can be ensured only when the `table-layout` is `fixed`.
+As a result, it is not possible to have a horizontally scrollable Grid with automatic table layout
+(i.e. automatic column widths, which depend on the cell content).

 If all columns have pixel widths and their sum exceeds the width of the grid, a horizontal scrollbar will appear (if scrolling is enabled).
 If that sum is less than the width of the grid, the column widths will be ignored and all columns will expand.
 This will lead to undesired side effects, e.g. when resizing columns.
 In old IE versions the column widths will be obeyed, but misalignment will occur.
 That's why it is recommended to have at least one column without specified width,